To prepare for a formal review you need to take the following steps:

 Remove emotion, hearsay, personal opinion and bias from the matter.
 Deal with the facts of the situation in an ordered and systematic way.

 Performance reviews can be difficult.
 If an employee is not performing well they can be an unpleasant experience for all concerned.
 Mangers mustn’t shy away from challenging situations but address them head on.
 Well thought out and constructed feedback will help the employee get back on track and feel valued and appreciated as you have taken the time and effort to work with them to resolve their issues.

 7. Shape the review agenda with effective goals which you share and agree

+The traditional characteristics of a manager are of a person in charge, barking orders at staff and being obeyed.
+This approach will rarely get the best from your employees.
 Setting effective goals should be a team effort.
 By including your employee you are connecting them to the overall aim.
 They will feel valued, included, committed.
 But be clear to retain control to avoid confusion and lack of direction.
 Your role as manager is to steer your team member in the right direction.

 Engage in Learning’s Performance Management Pathway courses will introduce you to ways to develop a motivated, high performance workforce and how to set achievable expectations.
 The Preparing for a Formal Review module will assist you in learning how to get prepared before a formal review and learn how to give yourself the best chance of success.